bobbingwide/oik-widget-cache/README.md

 [oik plugin](http://www.oik-plugins.com/oik)
 **"the oik plugin - for often included key-information"**

-oik-widget-cache is based on the widget-output-cache plugin by Kaspars Dambis ( @kasparsd ).
+oik-widget-cache was originally based on the widget-output-cache plugin by Kaspars Dambis ( @kasparsd ).
-It was forked from version 0.5.1.
-It reverses the logic for determining which widgets should be cached.
+It was forked from version 0.5.1. oik-widget-cache reversed the logic for determining which widgets should be cached; inclusions rather than exclusions.